dhruvmakwana909-svg/Interview-Task-Generative-AI-with-LSTM---Text-Generation/README.md

 --> Project Overview

 This project implements a Generative AI text generation model using Long Short-Term Memory (LSTM) networks.
-The model is trained on Shakespeare’s Complete Works (public domain) to learn linguistic patterns and generate coherent text based on a given seed input.
+The model is trained on Shakespeare’s Complete Works to learn linguistic patterns and generate coherent text based on a given seed input.

 The project covers the entire NLP pipeline: